How many of you have that one special family member that made your life so much better? We’d love to hear your stories!

 It was hard growing up in Oklahoma during the 40’s and 50’s — even harder when my granddaddy was too old and feeble to work.
 He was 32 when he married my granny.
 She was 16!
 My granny had to scratch out a living growing gardens and farm animals to keep those children fed.
 Everyone helped but none more than my Auntie Glory.

-“She carried both of us from the time we were born,” said my momma.
+“She carried both of us from the time we were born,” said my mama.
 “Your granny said she hardly ever slept.”

-Of course momma didn’t remember her early years, but after many of the family members telling the story, we’re sure it’s true.
+Of course Mama didn’t remember her early years, but after many of the family members telling the story, we’re sure it’s true.

 Granny told me this herself.

-“I told her she had to go stay with my momma,” said my Granny.
+“I told her she had to go stay with my mama,” said my Granny.
 “She needed a rest and she needed to just be a kid.
 I had to make her go.”

 My parents and I lived just a few blocks away from my Auntie’s house.
-When momma had me she was unprepared to care for a little baby.
+When Mama had me, she was unprepared to care for a little baby.
 I’ve been told I never slept and cried a lot.
-When daddy was home he would put me in the car and drive.
+When Daddy was home he would put me in the car and drive.
 It put me to sleep . . . until he pulled into the driveway.
-So, momma would often carry me over to Aunty Glory’s.
+So, Mama would often carry me over to Aunty Glory’s.

-“I’d knock on the door with you crying,” said Momma.
+“I’d knock on the door with you crying,” said Mama.
 “By the time Glory opened the door, you’d quit!”

 When we moved from L.A. to Sacramento, my auntie was furious!
 But at least two or three times a year we’d go back and stay at her house for a visit.
 My daddy said he once remarked to my auntie, “How do you stand all of us dropping in and you having to cook for us all?”